Eternum101/members-only-app/README.md

 - Members Can Create New Messages
 - Members Can View the Date & Author of Messages
 - Ability to Delete Messages as an Admin
-- Non-Members Can See a List of Messages but the Authors Name and Date is Hidden
+- Non-Members See a List of Messages but the Authors Name and Date is Hidden
 - Responsive User Interface

 [Back to Top](#members-only-app)